Foxstronaut/lhs/README.md

-how I make the links
+how I make the powershell commands

 1. make file and upload to github
     - any file type works but i usually have it in ps1 for ease of testing amd readability